 Currently, I am using a wamp server on my local machine, and my operating system is windows – You can install it through this link,

-Accordingly, we just need to know what does mean the Wamp word.
+Accordingly, we just need to know what the Wamp word means.

-The Wamp server is containing more than one package.
+The Wamp server contains more than one package.
 Each letter inside the WAMP word refers to a package name.
 Let’s see how many packages are inside the Wamp Server.

-• The first letter is “W” and this char refers to the Windows.
+• The first letter is “W” and this character refers to Windows.

 • The second letter is “A” and it refers to the Apache Web Server.

-• The third letter is “M” and this char refers to MySQL.
+• The third letter is “M” and this character refers to MySQL.

-• The fourth “P” one is referring to PHP.
+• The fourth “P” is referring to PHP.

-But where can I find the folder of the public root that will allow me to store all of my PHP projects inside?
+But where can I find the folder in the public root that will allow me to store all of my PHP projects inside?

-Actually, the wamp server only can be installed on the windows operating system, So you will not able to install it with other operating systems.
+Actually, the wamp server can only be installed on the windows operating system, So you will not be able to install it with other operating systems.

 Create the PHP Program